 Stamp papers are the most common way of paying stamp duty.
 It can be bought from an authorized seller.
 The details of property registration or agreement are written on this paper and are verified and signed by the executant.
 However, this process takes time and hence, is not a convenient process.

 To simplify the process, the Department of Registration and Stamps has introduced the concept of e-stamping.
 This can be done by visiting the Government Receipt Accounting System website.
 On the portal, you will be required to fill various details regarding the property and its area.
 After filling the details, you will be redirected to a payment gateway where you can choose between NEFT or an RTGS.
 Choose your bank and complete the payment.
 This process is fast and convenient.

 And when looking for a home loan, look no further than Tata Capital.
-Our excellent customer service and competitive prices make us India’s one of the most trusted financing bodies.
+Our excellent customer service and competitive prices make us our home loans in Mumbai one of the most trusted financing bodies.
 We offer attractive home loan interest rates.
 So if you are planning to buy a property, get in touch now!